Author: Jana Buchmann

 - Demonscracy is the reign and decision making through mass manipulation similar to the form of Asch conformity experiments, i.e. majority decisions with social pressure or factional obligations and preliminary manipulative opinion polls, without the guarantee of free, conscientious decisions.

-- While in a Demon(s)cracy it is measured how well mass manipulation has worked while reverting to God, in a real democracy appropriate surveying tools such as a real Liquid Feedback concretely measure what the voter wants, how well someone is suited for an office and to what extend an idea/political performance is suited to solve a problem of how much importance and to what extend it matches our core values or universal human rights.
+- While in a Demon(s)cracy it is measured how well mass manipulation has worked while reverting to God, in a real democracy appropriate discussion tools such as an Extended Liquid Feedback concretely measures what the voter wants, how well someone is suited for an office and to what extend a proposal is suited to solve a specific problem (or met specific quality criteria) of importance and how much a solution matches our core values and universal human rights (the actual “Black CORRUPTION Box” before the final resolution).